vippsas/vipps-partner-api/README.md

    merchant.
 This is not as trivial as it sounds, as there are dependencies of underlying systems and data that also need work.
 We expect it will be possible to retrieve information like:
    * Is the MSN set up with "reserve capture" or "direct capture"?
-     See the eCom FAQ:
+     See:
      [How can I check if I have "reserve capture" or "direct capture"?](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#how-can-i-check-if-i-have-reserve-capture-or-direct-capture)
    * Is the MSN set up with `skipLandingPage`?
-     See the eCom FAQ:
+     See:
      [How can I check if I have skipLandingPage activated?](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#how-can-i-check-if-i-have-skiplandingpage-activated)
    * Which price is the MSN set up with?
-   * Which Vipps products does the4 MSN have access to?
+   * Which Vipps products does the MSN have access to?
      See:
      [Getting started: API products](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#api-products)